theupdateframework/theupdateframework.io/content/en/docs/get-started/adopter.md

 title: Adopter
 weight: 15
-description: Get started with TUF as an adopter.
+description: Get started with TUF as an adopter. cSpell:ignore: RSTUF
 ---

-TUF provides a framework for integration of the [security](docs/overview/security) properties into new and existing content delivery systems.
+TUF provides a framework for integration of the [security](docs/security/) properties into new and existing content delivery systems.

 While some [adoptions](/community/adoptions/) integrate TUF by implementing the framework from scratch, others start from either a TUF implementation or from a